bishalk21/CodingPractice/DSA/README.md

 # Interview Questions

-# What are the possible ways to create objects in JavaScript?
+# What are the possible ways to create objects in JavaScript

 - Object constructor: